-After the fall of communism, Poland has pursued a policy of liberalizing the economy and today is one of the examples of a successful transition from a state-run economy to a market economy.
+After the fall of communism, Poland pursued a policy of liberalizing the economy and today is one of the examples of a successful transition from a state-run economy to a market economy.
 The privatization of small and medium companies that were controlled by the government and the free right of establishment of new firms have allowed the development of the powerful private sector.
 However, in the private sector, when a customer is unable or unwilling to pay an invoice overdue, it becomes a debtor and a procedure of debt collection can be raised against him.

 Types of debt collection procedures in Poland

-There are two ways of recovering a debt in Poland, through an agreement between the creditor and the debtor which represents the amicable debt collection procedure, and the court procedure through which a judge issues a decision for the recovery of a debt.
+There are two ways of recovering debt in Poland, through an agreement between the creditor and the debtor which represents the amicable debt collection procedure, and the court procedure through which a judge issues a decision for the recovery of a debt.

-In Poland, the law provides that a pre-trial procedure is mandatory, which mainly consists of the amicable settlement between the parties.
+In Poland, the law provides that a pre-trial procedure is mandatory, which mainly consists of an amicable settlement between the parties.
 In this sense, the creditor has to inform the debtor several times and by multiple means (letters, e-mails, and faxes) about the debt.
 The debtor must also be informed about the risks involved when he does not pay the debt.